dimitri/pgloader/docs/install.rst

-When building from sources, you should always build from the current git HEAD as it's basically the only source that is managed in a way to ensure it builds aginst current set of dependencies versions.
+When building from sources, you should always build from the current git HEAD as it's basically the only source that is managed in a way to ensure it builds against current set of dependencies versions.

 The build system for pgloader uses a Makefile and the Quicklisp Common Lisp packages distribution system.